-<TX2>One area of UDL that teachers can implement straightforwardly is to represent concepts in the classroom in a diversity of ways.
-In a related study, researchers Cook and colleagues (Cook et al., 2016) explored the alignment of UDL with another framework, CRA, which consists of a three stage model to support learners to develop concepts (Fyfe et al., 2014).
-The researchers outline how the three stages of CRA (Concrete, Representational and Abstract) align with key UDL principles, most specifically multiple ways to represent knowledge to aid learner perception and comprehension.
-In short, first teachers introduce a physical, concrete model of the concept, then progress to iconic forms, for example graphics or pictures; finally learners work with more abstract models of the concept.
-The CRA framework is an example of concept popular in Mathematics research and practice called Concreteness Fading where concepts are introduced in concrete examples and then learners are supported to understand and represent them in more abstract ways.
+One area of UDL that teachers can implement straightforwardly is to represent concepts in the classroom in a diversity of ways.
+In a related study, researchers Cook et al. (2016) explored the alignment of UDL with another framework, CRA, which consists of a three-stage model to support learners to develop concepts (Fyfe et al., 2014).
+The researchers outline how the three stages of CRA (concrete, representational and abstract) align with key UDL principles, most specifically multiple ways to represent knowledge to aid learner perception and comprehension.
+In short, first teachers introduce a physical, concrete model of the concept, then progress to iconic forms, for example, graphics or pictures; finally, learners work with more abstract models of the concept.
+The CRA framework is an example of concept popular in mathematics research and practice called concreteness fading where concepts are introduced in concrete examples and then learners are supported to understand and represent them in more abstract ways.

-<TX2>When reading about different approaches to teaching computing the terms concrete and abstract are used commonly.
-For example the concrete practice of coding is a good way for learners to work with more abstract computing concepts.
-The following section explores the utility of these terms to explore inclusive approaches to teaching especially in relation to an understanding of Computational Thinking.
+When reading about different approaches to teaching computing, the terms concrete and abstract are used commonly.
+For example, the concrete practice of coding is a good way for learners to work with more abstract computing concepts.
+The following section explores the utility of these terms to explore inclusive approaches to teaching, especially in relation to an understanding of CT.

-<H1>Computational Thinking, the Abstract and Concrete
+Computational thinking: The abstract and concrete

-<H2>Concrete and Abstract Learning Approaches
+Concrete and abstract learning approaches

-<TX1>In an everyday sense concrete objects are ones you can get hold of and abstract objects exist only as concepts.
-A pound coin is concrete but the idea of profit is abstract.
-In everyday usage abstract knowledge may be harder to grasp than more concrete understandings.
+<TX1>In an everyday sense, concrete objects are ones you can get hold of and abstract objects exist only as concepts.
+A pound coin is concrete, but the idea of profit is abstract.
+In everyday usage, abstract knowledge may be harder to grasp than more concrete understandings.
 For example, we might ask for a concrete example if we don’t understand a more abstract definition.
-Here, it is the use of something in context that makes something concrete.
-In traditional conceptions of education abstract knowledge is often perceived to be of greater value.
-If you can understand a concept as it applies in different situations then this ability to transfer it and have a more global understanding is held as a higher form of knowledge.
+Here, it is the use of something in a context that makes something concrete.
+In traditional conceptions of education, abstract knowledge is often perceived to be of greater value.
+If you can understand a concept as it applies in different situations, then this ability to transfer it and have a more global understanding is held as a higher form of knowledge.
 This concept is popular in education in many forms, for example, Piaget’s influential model of developmental stages, specifically in the progression to more abstract thinking in the transition from the concrete (operational) to formal (abstract) stages (Burman, 2021).

-<TX2>Not all educators agree with the supremacy of more abstract ideas of knowledge and are keen to celebrate the value of concrete exploration by learners.
-Seymour Papert and Sherry Turkle’s work on creative computing at MIT created a legacy that includes the development of the Scratch programming tool and the use of physical computing in education.
+Not all educators agree with the supremacy of more abstract ideas of knowledge and are keen to celebrate the value of concrete exploration by learners.
+Seymour Papert and Sherry Turkle’s work on creative computing at MIT (Massachusetts Institute of Technology) created a legacy that includes the development of the Scratch programming tool and the use of physical computing in education.
 Papert and Turkle (1990) thought it was vital that we value and recognise concrete approaches to computing and coding.
 While they do not discard the technical value of abstract approaches, they draw on feminist theory to make a convincing case that approaches like abstract planning and formal language can be off-putting to certain learners and especially girls.
 They argue that the process of finding solutions to coding issues for novice coders should be a matter of personal preference.
-As well as the terms abstract and concrete - they use the terms top-down and bottom-up approaches to learning.
-In a bottom up approach problems are tackled piece by piece, experimentally.
-Desmond Tutu once said that “there is only one way to eat an elephant: a bite at a time.”
+As well as the terms abstract and concrete – they use the terms top-down and bottom-up approaches to learning.
+In a bottom-up approach, problems are tackled piece by piece, experimentally.
+Desmond Tutu once said that “there is only one way to eat an elephant: a bite at a time”.
 Bottom-up (concrete) coders take this approach.